+Developed nations are not immune to climate change’s symptoms, and United Kingdom’s recent floods exemplify this truth.
 Flash floods have drenched residential and commercial areas of London.
-Hospitals have had to be evacuated because of severe water inundation caused by adverse weather conditions.
-The recent incidents of extreme storms and flash floods fireshadows our mounting mounting environmental crisis.
-Developed nations are not immune to the symptoms of climate change and global warming.
-The threats that severe weather pose to infrastructure, businesses and homes in cities also demonstrates how urgent the problem has become- climate change is no longer a fringe issue.
+Hospitals have had to be evacuated because of severe water inundation.
+The recent incidents of extreme storms and flash floods foreshadows our mounting environmental crisis.
+The threats that severe weather pose to infrastructure, businesses and homes in cities also demonstrates how urgent the problem has become; climate change is no longer a fringe issue.

 The Response to Floods and Extreme Weather

 The London Fire Brigade made a statement on Twitter disclosing that they responded to something like 1,000 calls from people in need of rescue from their cars and or homes that were abruptly submerged in water from heavy rainfall.
 The Environment Agency is responsible for responding to the risks associated with floods in London.
 It seems that the Environment Agency’s plans include working with water companies to make UK cities less vulnerable to flooding.
 This will require improving water drainage to fortify the gutter and drainage system’s capacity to carry heavy water.